peteryuX/arcface-tf2/README.md

 ## Data Preparing
 :beer:

+All dataset used in this repository can be found from [face.evoLVe.PyTorch's Data-Zoo](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch#Data-Zoo).

+Note:

-Dowload corresponding data set from [face.evoLVe.PyTorch's Data-Zoo](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch#Data-Zoo).
-Both training and testing dataset are "Align_112x112" version.
+- Both training and testing dataset are "Align_112x112" version.

 ### Training Dataset